Protect Your Lower Back By Creating A Block

 Instead, your back should be strong and flat throughout the entire exercise; however, this is obviously easier said than done.

-Many guys already know that they shouldn’t be rounding their lower backs, but do so anyway simply because they aren’t sure how to actually prevent it from happening.
+Many people already know that they shouldn’t be rounding their lower backs, but do so anyway simply because they aren’t sure how to actually prevent it from happening.

 The truth is, when you’re trying to lift heavy weight off the floor, you need a clear methodology that you follow for every single set.